-Aesthetics Resources Agriculture & Forestry ⊠Air Quality Biological Resources Cultural Resources Geology/Soils Hazards & Hazardous Materials ⊠Hydrology / Water Quality Land Use / Planning Mineral Resources ⊠Noise Population / Housing Public Services Recreation Transportation/Traffic Greenhouse Gas Emissions Utilities/Service Systems Mandatory Findings Tribal Cultural Resources Significance DETERMINATION: (To be complete ted by the Lead Agency) 0238 On the basis of this initial evaluation: ☐ I find that the proposed project and a NEGATIVE DECLARATION w COULD NOT have a significant of the prepared. effect on the environment, I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. ☐ I find that the proposed project ENVIRONMENTAL IMPACT REPO MAY have a significant effect on RT is required. the environment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+Agriculture & Forestry ⊠Air Quality Biological Resources Cultural Resources Geology /Soils Hazards & Hazardous Materials ☐ Hydrology / Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation/Traffic Greenhouse Gas Emissions Utilities/Service Systems Mandatory Findings Tribal Cultural Resources Significance DETERMINATION: (To be completed by the Lead Agency) 0238 On the basis of this initial evaluation: ☐ I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared. ☐ I find that the proposed project ENVIRONMENTAL IMPACT REPO MAY have a significant effect on PRT is required. the environment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
 I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Cathreen Richards, Planning Director Inyo County Planning Department 7/(0/19/ Date
+Cathreen Richards, Planning Director Inyo County Planning Department Date 7 16 10 1